The ESCB's long-term approach to banks’ data reporting

 The BIRD provides banks with a precise description of the data that should be extracted from their internal systems to generate reports and clearly defined rules for transforming these data in order to comply with reporting requirements.

-BIRD activities are carried out by a group of experts from various national central banks and commercial banks, whose work is coordinated by the ECB.
+BIRD activities are carried out by an Expert Group from various national central banks and commercial banks, whose work is coordinated by the ECB.

 These experts analyse reporting requirements addressed to banks and determine the data and related transformation rules required to meet them – a task which would otherwise need to be completed individually by every reporting bank.
 This, in turn, helps ensure that data reported by banks to authorities are comparable, consistent and comply with the requirements.